kul-amr/tweets_stream/README.md

 - Run zookeeper and kafka
 - Create a kafka topic
 - Producer to send tweet as a message to kafka broker
-- Consumer to extract data from this message and store to PstgresSQL database
+- Consumer to extract data from this message and store to PostgresSQL database
 - PostgreSQL database with tables to store the filtered tweets data
-- Exploratory data analysis and visualization
+- Exploratory data analysis and visualization - twitter_eda.ipynb

 ---WebApp---